lilia-g/Final-Project-Team-Brand-Website/README.md

 ├── about.html          → About KickStart (mission, story, brand values)      (sheku) ├── contact.html        → Contact form or customer service details            (sheku)

+extra
+├──Add-New-Product.html  → so admmin can add product to the site web ( lilia )